pridkett/natural-language-classifier-nodejs-cli/README.md

 To speed up this step, the `train.json` file is included the ground truth data.
 The file is already formatted to work with the Natural Language Classification service.

-1. Connect to Bluemix with the Cloud-foundry CLI:
+1. Set the target endpoint and log in to Bluemix by using the Cloud-foundry CLI:

 	```sh
 	$ cf api https://api.ng.bluemix.net